Got a Girl Crush is a blog and annual print magazine about women, by women, for everyone.

 In addition to the blog and magazine, we aim to bring connectivity beyond the page and screen by hosting events and pop-ups to bring our audience together and build community.

 is a photographer, retoucher, avid cyclist, community organizer, ice cream enthusiast, and Editor-in-Chief of Got a Girl Crush.
-She lives in Brooklyn with her two dogs, a 14-year-old turtle, and her husband.
+She recently moved to Los Angeles with her two dogs, a 14-year-old turtle, and her husband.
 She perpetually has Whitney Houston’s “How Will I Know” stuck in her head.

 was Got a Girl Crush's first Editorial Intern and continues to be a contributor and editorial assistant.
 Rachel is a University of Chicago student and amateur ceramicist living in Brooklyn.
 She currently works as a nanny and children's art teacher, and enjoys knitting, small dogs, and SZA.
 INSTA: @rachelk.lee